-This famous temple of Dooars area of North Bengal is one of the oldest temples of the region.
+This famous temple in the Dooars area of North Bengal is one of the oldest temples in the region.
 It has religious as well as historic significance.
 The main temple was built during the time of the Gupta rulers of Bengal around 320 AD to 600 AD.
 The temple is dedicated to Jatileswar or Lord Shiva.
 It is under the protection of the Archaeological Survey of India.

 There is no accommodation in the nearby area.
-The nearby accommodation is in Gorumara surrounding area which is about half an hours’ drive.
+The nearby accommodation is in Gorumara's surrounding area which is about half an hour’s drive.
 You can also travel here from Jalpaiguri town which is about 25 km away.